haysalselen/praktikum/readme.md

 - Call to Action: The "Order Now" button is the key element that prompts users to take action.
 It is a clear and direct call to action that encourages users to proceed with their order.
 - Convenience: It streamlines the user experience by offering a direct path to order the cocktail without having to search for how to do so.

-After clicking the "Order Now" button the user is propted with an alert showcasing that either they sucessufly ordered the cocktail and assignes them an ID.
-After a sucessful order the "Order Now" button will no longer be available.
-If the order was not sucessful the user will get an Error alert, telling them that an error occured and to please try again in a few minutes.
+After clicking the "Order Now" button the user is prompted with an alert showcasing that either they successfully ordered the cocktail and assigns them an ID.
+After a successful order the "Order Now" button will no longer be available.
+If the order was not successful the user will get an Error alert, telling them that an error occurred and to please try again in a few minutes.

-*The following screenshots illustrate the user workflow in the frontend application.
-This flow begins with scanning a QR code to order a zombie cocktail and progresses to the cocktail description page.*
+_The following screenshots illustrate the user workflow in the frontend application.
+This flow begins with scanning a QR code to order a zombie cocktail and progresses to the cocktail description page._

 <img src="https://github.com/haysalselen/praktikum/assets/117772399/409b8181-2797-4125-8746-f09f294b33fb" alt="screenshot0" width="280.416666667" height="576.666666667"/>
 <img src="https://github.com/haysalselen/praktikum/assets/117772399/6631218f-a4c8-4c1f-990c-cdd694d47fa0" alt="screenshot1" width="280.416666667" height="576.666666667"/>
 <img src="https://github.com/haysalselen/praktikum/assets/117772399/114d8d7f-e62e-4d4f-9d90-a1e7749ee901" alt="screenshot2" width="280.416666667" height="576.666666667"/>

-*When the order is successful, the user will promptly receive their unique order ID, while in the event of any issues, an error message will be displayed.*
+_When the order is successful, the user will promptly receive their unique order ID, while in the event of any issues, an error message will be displayed._

 <img src="https://github.com/haysalselen/praktikum/assets/117772399/488128f1-1321-4902-9f47-6e3a1de4ca20" alt="screenshot3" width="280.416666667" height="576.666666667"/>
 <img src="https://github.com/haysalselen/praktikum/assets/117772399/634ef3de-a007-405b-9f6b-b246ff3690e6" alt="screenshot4" width="280.416666667" height="576.666666667"/>

 ## Backend

 The backend code provides the essential functionality for receiving, processing, and managing cocktail orders.

 1. Dependencies: Express is used to create a server, while sqlite3 manages the SQLite database.
 Cors ensures secure communication between the server and the frontend, allowing requests only from a specific origin (https://lehre.bpm.in.tum.de).
 Axios is employed for making HTTP requests, and EventEmitter facilitates event-driven programming that is necessary for triggering specific actions in response to arrival of new orders and callback requests from CPEE.